DHC Talking Therapies: New Year, New Goals

 For example, Cognitive Behavioural Therapy (CBT) is proven to be effective for common mental health problems like low-mood, anxiety and stress.
 CBT therapists use a variety of techniques that help bring about lasting behaviour change such as effective goal setting and activity planning as well as finding ways to challenge those negative thoughts that can often lead to failure.
 Ultimately, CBT aims to help people become capable of working out their own ways of tackling problems and over time, leads to genuine habitual change.
 There is also evidence that CBT can be as effective as anti-depressants in many types of depression.

-As 2020 gets underway, it’s good to know that if we need help to improve our mental health, there are a range of proven therapies which are free to access on the NHS in Surrey.
+With the anxieties that have appeared in our everyday lives in 2020 , it’s good to know that if we need help to improve our mental health.
+There are a range of proven therapies which are free to access on the NHS in Surrey.

 Dhc Talking Therapies review December 2019